cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

 Aggregate statistics
 ::::::::::::::::::::

 *Aggregate statistics* are values computed on entire sets of data.
 Counts, sums, and averages are examples of aggregate statistics.
 SQL provides a number of aggregate functions for computing such statistics.
-This section will cover some of the most commonly used functions; for documentation on all of the aggregate functions defined by SQL, see see Appendix B, :ref:`appendix-b-aggregate-functions`.
+This section will cover some of the most commonly used functions; for documentation on all of the aggregate functions defined by SQL, see Appendix B - :ref:`appendix-b-aggregate-functions`.

 We start by using the **COUNT** aggregate function to illustrate the basic rules for aggregate functions.
 At its simplest, **COUNT** can be used to return the number of rows in a table: